MassBank/MassBank-web/Documentation/MassBankRecordFormat.md

 ```
 ACCESSION: MSBNK-AAFC-AC000101
 ```
-The MassBank accession consists of three fields separated by 'minus' signs and follows the format ID-[A-Z0–9_]{1,32}-[A-Z0–9_]{1,64}.
+The MassBank accession consists of three fields separated by `-` signs and follows the format ID-[A-Z0–9_]{1,32}-[A-Z0–9_]{1,64}.
 The field ID will always be MSBNK for official MassBank releases.
 The second field is the contributor ID and is usually assigned by MassBank staff.
-It can be up to 32 characters long and is comprised of letters, digits and the '_' sign.
-The third field is the ID assigned by the contributor and an be up to 64 characters long and is also comprised of letters, digits and the '_' sign.
+It can be up to 32 characters long and is comprised of letters, digits and the `_` sign.
+The third field is the ID assigned by the contributor and an be up to 64 characters long and is also comprised of letters, digits and the `_` sign.

 The list of List of contributors and projects is maintained at https://github.com/MassBank/MassBank-data/blob/master/List_of_Contributors_Prefixes_and_Projects.md.